The Bankrate promise

 3. Compare home equity lenders

 Not every mortgage lender offers home equity products, and to get the lowest rate, it’s crucial to shop around.
-Many banks provide home equity loans, and some online lenders do, too.
+Many banks provide home equity loans, and increasing numbers of online lenders do, too.
 To help narrow down your options, review home equity lender reviews and testimonials.
 Once you find the lender that meets your needs and offers the best rates, check its eligibility requirements to make sure you qualify.

 Alternatives to home equity loans